^

 • lymphatic drainage;

-The procedure of microcurrent therapy can consist of several stages, the main of which are "normalization", lifting, the introduction of biologically active substances, lymph drainage, exfoliation, etc. MT-lifting and lymph drainage are carried out by a course of 10-15 procedures, every other day.
-The effect of MT-lifting is most pronounced on the next day, since the muscles react to the MT effect on a slowly growing trajectory.
-In the future, the effect should be fixed, and this must be taken into account when appointing procedures.
+The microcurrent therapy procedure may consist of several stages, the main ones being "normalization", lifting, introduction of biologically active substances, lymphatic drainage, exfoliation, etc. MT-lifting and lymphatic drainage are carried out in a course of 10-15 procedures, every other day.
+The effect of MT-lifting is most pronounced the next day, since the muscles react to MT-impact along a slowly increasing trajectory.
+In the future, the effect should be consolidated, and this must be taken into account when prescribing procedures.